-Phosphorylation and Dephosphorylation process is controlled by the Enzymes.
-Enzymes play a great role in the Phosphorylation and Dephosphorylation process.
+The phosphorylation and dephosphorylation process is controlled by the Enzymes.
+Enzymes play a great role in the phosphorylation and dephosphorylation process.

 - Phosphorylation reactions are catalyzed by a family of enzymes called protein kinases that use adenosine triphosphate (ATP) as a phosphate donor in the biochemical process and break down the ATP and produce ADP and Pi.

-- Amino acids with –OH groups are targets for phosphorylation.
+- Amino acids with –OH groups are targets for the phosphorylation process.

 A significant instance of phosphorylation regulation is seen in muscle and liver.
 The glycogen phosphorylase is one of the enzymes that catalyze phosphorylation.
 This enzyme catalyzes the following biochemical reaction to produce glucose and glucose-1-phosphate from glycogen.

 - the more active phosphorylase a and